Sri-dhar/basic-pong-game/README.md

 # Basic Pong Game

 This is a simple implementation of the classic Pong game using Python.
-The game is developed as part of the Day 22 project in my coding journey.

 ## Game Overview